 - 2010: Dow became a Worldwide Olympic Partner and the Official Chemistry Company for the Olympic Movement through 2020.
 Additionally, the company completed the divestiture of its Polycarbonate, Latex, Rubber, and Styrenics businesses into an independent company named Trinseo (formerly Styron).

 - 2011: Dow unveiled a plan to increase its ethylene and propylene production and connect its US Gulf Coast operations to shale gas liquids.
 In addition, Dow and Saudi Aramco announced a joint venture to create Sadara Chemical Co.

 - 2016: Dow completed a strategic ownership restructuring of Dow Corning and became 100% owner of Dow Corning’s silicones business

 - 2017: The company merged with E. I. du Pont de Nemours and Company (DuPont) and was known as DowDuPont, Inc.

 - In August 2018, DowDuPont specialty products division opened a new manufacturing facility in Burley, Idaho, in order to produce STYROFOAM Brand XPS Insulation products with BLUEDGE Polymeric Flame Retardant Technology

-- In May 2018, The Dow Chemical Company – subsidiary of DowDuPont Inc. – opened its new sales center in Toronto for advanced innovation and customer growth in Eastern Canada
+- In May 2018, The Dow Chemical Company – a subsidiary of DowDuPont Inc. – opened its new sales center in Toronto for advanced innovation and customer growth in Eastern Canada

-- In September 2017, DowDuPont Materials Science, which is the business division of DowDuPont Inc., announced startup of its new integrated world-scale ethylene production facility and its new ELITE enhanced polyethylene production facility, both in Freeport, Texas, US
+- In September 2017, DowDuPont Materials Science, which is the business division of DowDuPont Inc., announced the startup of its new integrated world-scale ethylene production facility and its new ELITE enhanced polyethylene production facility, both in Freeport, Texas, US

 - In early 2018, DowDuPont planned to separate into three independent publicly traded companies – one for each of its agriculture, materials science, and specialty products businesses